AdityaGarasangi/AdityaGarasangi/README.md

 - 👋 Hi, I’m @AdityaG
 - 👀 I’m interested in cyber security
 - 🌱 I’m currently doing major in computer science
-- 💞️ I’m looking to collaborate on c/c++ programming and hacking tools
+- 💞️ I’m looking to collaborate on Programming and cybersecurity
 - 📫 How to reach me adityag9663@gmail.com

 <!---